-This list is continually updated as TV shows are added and removed from the Netflix library.
-Last update: July 25, 2014.
-Jacob O’Gara, Drew Prindle, and Brandon Widder contributed to this guide.
+This list is continually updated as TV shows reflect recent Netflix availability.
+Last update: September 23, 2014.
+Multiple DT writers contributed to this guide.

 Netflix has a treasure trove of awesome movies that you can stream right now, but if you’re looking for more than just a two-hour commitment, it’s also got a boatload of great TV shows you can delve into to keep yourself occupied for days, or even weeks on end.
 If you just finished a good series and you need a new one to fill the void, Netflix is the place to go.
 Nothing beats a weekend-long marathon with no commercials, so without further ado, we give you our tightly-curated list of the best Netflix Instant TV shows.

-Set in New York in the 1960′s, Mad Men follows one of the city’s most prestigious ad agencies on Madison Avenue.
+Set in New York in the 1960’s, Mad Men follows one of the city’s most prestigious ad agencies on Madison Avenue.
 The agency is doing well, but as the industry grows the competition begins to stiffen.
 The agency tries to survive in a time when everything, including the ad industry, is undergoing a radical shake-up.
-The two protagonists are the enigmatic Don Draper, a self-made executive who’s childhood seems to always get in the way of his happiness and ultra-terse Peggy Olson, a former secretary who works her way up the corporate ladder.
+The two protagonists are the enigmatic Don Draper (Jon Hamm), a self-made executive who’s childhood seems to always get in the way of his happiness and ultra-terse Peggy Olson (Elizabeth Moss), a former secretary who works her way up the corporate ladder.

 Walter White (Brian Cranston) is a high school chemistry teacher diagnosed with late-stage lung cancer.
-To secure his family’s finances before he dies, he quits his job and begins to cook and deal meth.
-Using his chemistry background, White cooks and deals premium blue meth and upends volatile Southwest meth market.
+To secure his family’s finances before he dies, White uses his chemistry background to cook and deal premium blue meth.
 His partner is former student, and burn-out Jesse Pinkman (Aaron Paul).
 It’s teeming with moral consequences and family issues, and fittingly, as addicting as the crystal meth Walt produces in his beat-up van in the desert.

 The Netflix-produced series is one of the best political dramas since The West Wing.
 The show revolves around protagonist Francis Underwood (Kevin Spacey), the U.S. Senate Majority Whip who uses every political secret and inch of his clout to dethrone enemies and leverage his way to the top.
 His alliance with environmental lobbyist Claire (Robin Wright) is arguably one of the best alliances on TV, brilliantly showcasing just how the two characters are willing to go to beat their opponents and catapult — or destroy —approval ratings.